Skip to main content

 This village in Granada province has a lot to offer visitors.
 It is the perfect place to enjoy nature, a rich cultural history and the Mediterranean Sea, which is less than 20km away.
 The origins of this village are in the Arab dynasty.
 The village streets are white and narrow; they haven’t changed much from their Arabic origins, helping you to imagine life here all those years ago.

-Around 50 km from Granada city and the first town you come to in the Western Alpujarras, Lanjarón is considered the gateway to the region.
-It is famous for its mineral water which is sold throughout Spain, while its spa waters have been celebrated for centuries for their curative properties and are considered to be some of the best in the country.
+Lanjarón is the first town you come to in the western Alpujarras and is considered the gateway to the region.
+The town is famous for its mineral water, which is sold throughout Spain.

 Pampaneira